 registered health practitioner does not include a registered health practitioner who holds non-practicing registration in the profession.

+[Section 129 amended by No. 4 of 2018 s.
+44.]

 130. Registered health practitioner or student to give National Board notice of certain events

-(1) A registered health practitioner or student must, within 7 days after becoming aware that a relevant event has occurred in relation to the practitioner or student, give the National Board that registered the practitioner or student written notice of the event.
+(1) A registered health practitioner or student must, within 7 days after becoming aware that a relevant event has occurred in relation to the practitioner or student, give the National Board established for the practitioner’s or student’s health profession written notice of the event.

 (2) A contravention of subsection (1) by a registered health practitioner or student does not constitute an offence but may constitute behaviour for which health, conduct or performance action may be taken.